manhdung20112000/web-application-assignment/_posts/2020-09-20-second-assignment.md

 ---

 Hi!
 This is week 2 of my web developments course.
-For short, this week's assignment was to create a page with the given struture.
+For short, this week's assignment was to create a page with the given structure.

 Check it out [HERE](https://manhdung20112000.github.io/bt-w1.html)